Verified July 2026 · Cited to primary sources

 How we grade evidence

-Every grade is assigned by a fixed A–F rubric — human-trial strength, not hype or affiliate status.
+Every grade comes from a fixed A to F rubric: human-trial strength, not hype or affiliate status.
 Last verified July 6, 2026.

 What is Semax?

-Modulates BDNF and dopaminergic/serotonergic systems — a neuroprotective, cognition-enhancing nootropic peptide.
+Modulates BDNF and dopaminergic/serotonergic systems.
+A neuroprotective, cognition-enhancing nootropic peptide.

 How strong is the evidence for Semax?

-Grade C: approved as a drug in Russia with Russian clinical studies (stroke, cognition), but no rigorous Western RCT replication (rule 4 fired — foreign approval with weak/unreplicated RCTs).
+Grade C: approved as a drug in Russia with Russian clinical studies (stroke, cognition), but no rigorous Western RCT replication (rule 4 fired: foreign approval with weak/unreplicated RCTs).

 Primary sources (2)